ITUDevUps/devUps/README.md

 ## Installation on Windows/Linux/macOS

 Assuming you have Git Bash and Docker.
-Run the follwing in Git Bash.
+Run the follwing in Git Bash or other preferred shell.

 ```Git Bash
 git clone https://github.com/TikoyX/devUps.git